-In order for Probely to run full-fledged scans on your target, you need to verify its domain.
-Learn more about why do we require you to verify the ownership of the domain ?.
+In order for Probely to run full-fledged scans, you need to verify your domains.
+Learn more about why do we require you to verify the ownership of a domain.

 The problem